alastairwyse/TypeScriptUtilities/README.md

 - Greater use of Type aliases
 - Support for the JavaScript 'BigInt' type
 - Test (and possibly implement) support for recursive objects like tree nodes
+- Check whether 2d Arrays can be validated, and implement if they can't

 ServiceLayerInterface
 - Consider adding a string override to CallServiceLayer() 'urlBuider' parameter
 - Add an implementation of IHttpClient using the XMLHttpRequest object
 - Add support for returned HTTP content types other than 'application/json'
 - Add samples
+- Add injectable logger instance to ServiceLayerInterface constructor

+General
+- Look at using TypeScript [Namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html)

 ## Release History